OlivierSamin1/AI4Devs-Final-Project/prompts.md

 **Prompt 3 - using the MCP browser-tools**:
 That's good, now we need to fix the bad request issue.
 Check my console log to fix it

+20250427
+---

+After reading again the deliverables for the project, I realize i have not complied with the user stories and tickets part so I will do it now (only for the new project part as the refactorization of the database is already done)

+**Prompt 1**:
+you are a senior project manager as well as a senior business analyst.
+From the document @03_final_project.md I want you to generate in the same folder a PRD in a markdown format.

+**Prompt 2**:
+Good, now I want you to update the user stories for the document management and the email integration.
+These two parts are not necesarly related only to financial, it is much more general than just financial.
+Then update all the user stories of this file with acceptance criteria.

+**Prompt 3**:
+Now I want you to update the fiel @personal_database_assistant_prd.md to provide a MVC with the following features:
+1. accessible for internet a front end UI with a chatbot that can retrieve data regarding health symptoms from my database.
+2. I do not need any authentication or authorization for this acces (as for the chat bot nor for the endpoint) because it is not sensitive data
+3. I want to reduce the features to the minimum to perform the MVC

+Then add as a next layer when this MVC is OK the following features in order, each feature will e a new layer and so a new release:
+1. Add authentication and autorization for chatbot access (with group creation in the Django backend)
+2. add endpoint to retrieve financial data if authorization granted
+3. Generate synthetic financial data for emonstration purpose
+4. Generate graphs from this financial data and the chatbot user request

+**Prompt 4**:
+You are now a senior product manager and a senior project manager.
+You have a strong knowledge of best practices to write user stories.
+You will use @personal_database_assistant_prd.md to generate  all the needed user stories with acceptance criteria regarding the MVP phase.
+These user stories will be created in the root folder in a new folder called User_stories.
+This file will be called MVP_user_stories.md.
+You have to generate all the usual and also all the unlikely user stories related to these features.

+**Prompt 5**:
+Great now I want you to add user stories for backend dev related to the development of the backend for MVP phase:
+1. API and connection with the database (RPI4 to RPI3)
+2. Nginx setup
+3. internet connection access to the RPI 4
+And all the other backend processes needed in the development.
+Create a new markdown file for these stories

+**Prompt 6**:
+as a senior product manager  I want you to generate from the files @Backend_MVP_user_stories.md and @MVP_user_stories.md  a backlog that will take into order the backend work to setup everything first and then go the the other user stories.

+**Prompt 7**:
+in @Backend_MVP_user_stories.md we miss all unit tests and integration tests suite.
+Same thing in @MVP_user_stories.md .
+Add them to the files

+**Prompt 8**:
+Update @MVP_Product_Backlog.md as I updated with tests @Backend_MVP_user_stories.md and @MVP_user_stories.md

+**Prompt 9**:
+Now create a new folder called tickets and inside it generate one markdown file by ticket representing the ones inside @MVP_Product_Backlog.md.
+Follow the best practices in ticket creation to do so.

+**Prompt 10**:
+Now I want you to generate a new mardown file with a table that will keep track of all the tickets done or not.
+So the table should be structuresd as follow: column 1: ticket ID column 2: ticket name column 3: ticket staus (with an emoji done or not done) column 4: comment (only if needed)
+Add this file in the tickets folder and find the corresponding name for it